Open Access Scope in Open GLAM

 Conclusion

-Research conducted for the Open GLAM survey shows that the extent to which institutions publish their eligible data on open access terms varies hugely and that it is hard to measure.
+Research conducted for the Open GLAM Survey shows that the extent to which institutions publish their eligible data on open access terms varies hugely and that it is hard to measure.
 Further research and tools to facilitate quantitative analysis and enable new insights would be valuable.
 It would also be helpful if GLAMs better documented and communicated the scope of their open access practice.

 Open Access Scope is an important nuance — a detail that matters — when considering the Open GLAM landscape.
 It should not, however, be seen as an implicit critique of institutional policies: GLAMs that have released ‘some eligible data’ on open access terms have taken valuable first steps towards greater liberalisation.